What Is the Jobs Report?:

 The BLS Jobs Report:

-) reports on U.S. jobs each month in the "Employment Situation Summary."
-This is the most important jobs report,because it is the most comprehensive and credible.
+The Non-Farm Employment Report is produced by the Bureau of Labor Statistics (BLS) each month.
+Also called the "Employment Situation Summary," it's the most important because it is the most comprehensive and credible.
 It surveys 160,000 non-farm businesses and agencies on the number of jobs, as well as the wages paid, and the hours worked.
 The jobs report will tell you which industries are adding jobs, whether American workers are working longer hours, and how fast salaries are increasing.
-See Current Jobs Statistics
+See Current Jobs Statistics.

 The BLS Jobs Report Includes Unemployment: